stakater/grafana-cloud-ansible-operator/README.md

     ```

     *Operator Workflow in Standalone Cluster:*
-    The operator functions within the single OpenShift cluster, monitoring  resources that indicate the local cluster's need for Grafana On Call integration.
+    The operator functions within the single OpenShift cluster, monitoring  resources that indicate the local cluster's need for Grafana OnCall integration.

-    *Direct Grafana On Call Setup:*
+    *Direct Grafana OnCall Setup:*
     Upon identifying the GCC CR, described in the next section, the operator proceeds with the Grafana OnCall setup by interacting with Grafana Cloud's API.
     It establishes the necessary integrations and secures essential details, including the Alertmanager HTTP URL.

     *In-Cluster Configuration Management:*
     The operator directly applies configuration changes within the cluster, bypassing the need for `Syncsets`.
-    It ensures the Alertmanager's alert forwarding settings are correctly configured for seamless communication with Grafana On Call.
+    It ensures the Alertmanager's alert forwarding settings are correctly configured for seamless communication with Grafana OnCall.
 Additionally, it adds option for On call Heartbeat which acts as a monitoring for monitoring systems.
 It also creates PrometheusRule that adds a Vector as heartbeat generator.

     *Local Secret Management:*
     Managing the `alertmanager-main-generated` secret locally, the operator updates its configurations.
-    This update enables the Alertmanager within the standalone cluster to route alerts effectively to Grafana On Call, completing the integration process.
+    This update enables the Alertmanager within the standalone cluster to route alerts effectively to Grafana OnCall, completing the integration process.

     *Forwarding alerts to Slack*
     Just like the hub-and-spoke model, Slack channel can be configured in Standalone mode by populating the `slackId` field , this additionally configures Grafana OnCall to send alerts directly to a specified Slack channel for enhanced incident awareness and response.